Postcodes in the United Kingdom: Special and customised postcodes

-The postcode printed on Business Reply envelopes (which do not require a stamp) often ends with the letters BR.
+Royal Mail has sometimes assigned semi-mnemonic postcodes (sometimes based on the actual geographic postcode district) to high-profile organisations.

+More recently, Royal Mail has adverteused limited form of postcode customisation, so to make it unique and personal.
+A customised Postcode can only be issued in the UK for a brand new development or an organisation that already has a large user Postcode.
+This form of customisation is limited to the last two characters (letters) of the postcode (the postcode unit).

+Prominent examples (for both geographic and special case postcodes) issued from the introduction of the modern postcode scheme, and subsequently, are:

 Operation

 Sorting

 Postcodes are used to sort letters to their destination either manually, where sorters use labelled frames, or increasingly with letter-coding systems, where machines assist in sorting.
 A variation of automated sorting uses optical character recognition (OCR) to read printed postcodes, best suited to mail that uses a standard layout and addressing format.

 A long string of "faced" letters (i.e. turned to allow the address to be read) is presented to a keyboard operator at a coding desk, who types the postcodes onto the envelopes in coloured phosphor dots.
 The associated machine uses the outward codes in these dots to direct bundles of letters into the correct bags for specific delivery offices.
 With a machine knowledge of the specific addresses handled by each postal walk at each office, the bundles can be further sorted using the dots of the inward sorting code so that each delivery round receives only its own letters.
 This feature depends upon whether it is cost effective to second-sort outward letters, and tends to be used only at main sorting offices where high volumes are handled.

 When postcodes are incomplete or missing, the operator reads the post town name and inserts a code sufficient for outward sorting to the post town, where others can further direct it.
 The mail bags of letter bundles are sent by road, air or train, and eventually by road to the delivery office.
 At the delivery office the mail that is handled manually is inward sorted to the postal walk that will deliver it; it is then "set in", i.e. sorted into the walk order that allows the deliverer the most convenient progress in the round.
 The latter process is now being automated, as the roll-out of walk sequencing machines continues.